 ("Thank You" to everyone who participates in this program:)

 Our current wish list

 canned dog food (we use 28+ cans per week)

 scissors (disappear like gangbusters!!!)

 propane propane propane ($800 bi-monthly during winter months)

 FREE Doghouses AVAILABLE FOR PICK- UP.
 Brand new and built to PETA specifications.

 Need donations of STRAW NOW!!!!
-We are currently out, but purchasing for emergency cases only..pick-up at specified locations.
+We are currently low, but purchasing for emergency cases only..pick-up at specified locations.

 2015 delivery to outdoor pets

 Mr. Ped was dumped on a property (tied to a tree) in 90 degree weather when the residents were on VACATION!
 He was in bad shape.
 The home owners found him upon returning and called OWC after another local Humane Society said that if THEY picked him up, they would simply take him to the sale barn- which means "take him to slaughter".
 That is NOT rescue!
 We built him a very nice area and 3 years later he is doing GREAT at 31 years old.
 He has been showered with love and attention ever since we received his loving soul.
 We adore him.